gogonzo/runner/README.md

 Installation
 ------------

-You can install runner from github with:
+Install package from from github or from CRAN.

 ``` r
 # devtools::install_github("gogonzo/runner")